Erotemic/ubelt/README.md

 UBelt is a migration of the most useful parts of `utool`(https://github.com/Erotemic/utool) into a minimal and standalone module.

-The `utool` library contains a number of useful utility functions, however a number of these are too specific or not well documented.
-The goal of this migration is to slowly port over the most re-usable parts of `utool` into a stable package.
+The `utool` library contains a number of useful utility functions, but it also contained non-useful functions, as well as the kitchen sink.
+A number of the functions were too specific or not well documented.
+The `ubelt` packages was created to is to slowly port over the most re-usable parts of `utool` into a stable package.

 The doctest harness in `utool` was ported and rewritten in a new module called: